jlacar/aoc2015/README-Day12.md

 My [initial solution](https://github.com/jlacar/aoc2015/blob/9a3210cae84cdc5de1e6ad4e6c48abd9a54d04e2/src/main/kotlin/lacar/junilu/Day12.kt) for the second part had a somewhat complex recursive structure.

-First insight that helped me tighten up the logic was that the `deepSumOf()` function should be the entry point for the recursion instead of the `sumOfNumbers(JsonObject)` function.
-Doing this, I was able to eliminate the dynamic dispatch via function overloading and took advantage of the [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in a `when` expression instead.
+The first insight that helped me tighten up the logic was that the `deepSumOf()` function should be the entry point for the recursion instead of the `sumOfNumbers(JsonObject)` function.
+Doing this, I was able to eliminate the dynamic dispatch via function overloading and take advantage of the [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in a `when` expression instead.

+Also, I needed to declare the `element` parameter as a `JsonElement` instead of `JsonObject` so that the input string could be a Json array without the outermost curly braces `{...}` to make it into a JsonObject.
+This meant that the parsing logic had to be declared `JsonElement`:

+    private val json = Json.decodeFromString<JsonElement>(input)

+If I used `JsonObject` as the generic type instead, the input string would be decoded as a `JsonObject` and some of the Part 1 examples that weren't JSON objects would cause a parsing exception to be thrown.

 ## Aligning around a common solution